A Journey to The Black Mountain

 The Montenegrin Dinner was GREAT.
-35 or so of us trekked to a newly renovated section of Manhattan called The East Village.
+Ab out thirty-five of us trekked to a newly renovated section of Manhattan called The East Village.

-I met Katie and Bill Pasko for pre-beers at a “beer boutique” called DBA, then we went over to the dinner on the next block.
+Some of us met for pre-dinner beers at a “beer boutique” called DBA, then we went to the restaurant on the next block.
 The decor and ambiance at Bona Fides are wonderful.
 It is an Italian restaurant owned by Montenegrins.
 The owners were delighted to devise a special Montenegrin menu for our group.

-The owners were extremely friendly.
-While I stood there, I randomly stopped our host, Dino Mandic, or his wife, Chef, Sonja Mandic, (astute of me to figure that out, I thought) to ask for various Montenegrin pronunciations for all to hear or about cultural or historical references, etc. For instance, Mr. Mandic told us that the last name Wolfe is very popular in Montenegro.
+Our host, Dino Mandic, and his wife, Chef, Sonja Mandic, gladly helped us all learn some Montenegrin pronunciations to hear about cultural or historical references.
+For instance, Mr. Mandic told us that the last name Wolfe is very popular in Montenegro.
 It is about as common as Smith is in the US.
-They seemed really happy to be included!
-It worked out well despite a Mephistophelian quiz.